lemons-studios/audio-replacer/README.md

 > Linux users can find install guides for their distribution/package manager [here](https://github.com/lemons-studios/audio-replacer/wiki/Install-Audio-Replacer)

 - A 64-bit CPU
-- ~100Mb of free storage space
+- 25-60Mb of free storage space, depending on platform
-- At least 20Mb of RAM

 ## ⚙️ Build From Source
 Refer to the [wiki](https://github.com/lemons-studios/audio-replacer/wiki/Developing-Audio-Replacer)